 - The only positions at academic institutions that are eligible for funding are positions in HLS clinics where the applicant will be working as an attorney providing a law-related service or at international institutions where the applicant would be doing some form of advocacy work (i.e., administrative, pure teaching or research positions will not be eligible).
 As with all other applications, the appropriateness of the proposed work will be carefully reviewed even for eligible organizations.

 - Federal, state, and local government agencies that have their own honors programs, fellowships or entry-level hiring are not eligible host organizations even if a discrete office at one of those agencies does not have entry-level hiring.
-The Selection Committee may, in its discretion, make exceptions for committees in the U.S. Congress if the committee that is proposed as a sponsoring organization never does entry-level hiring.
+The relevant hiring entity will be eligible to host a PSVF fellowship so long as that entity has no entry level positions requiring a J.D.

-- An employer may not turn down an HLS applicant for an entry-level position (including the employer’s own fellowship) and then be a sponsoring organization for an HLS fellowship.
+- An employer may not turn down an HLS applicant for an entry-level position (including the employer’s own fellowship) and then be a host organization for an HLS fellowship.

-- An employer may not turn down an HLS candidate for sponsorship for a third-party external fellowship (e.g., Skadden or Equal Justice Works) and then sponsor that candidate for an HLS fellowship.
+- An employer may not turn down an HLS candidate for hosting them for a third-party external fellowship (e.g., Skadden or Equal Justice Works) and then host that candidate for an HLS fellowship.

-- Exception: If the employer is not sponsoring anyone for a third-party external fellowship (including Skadden and Equal Justice Works), it may still sponsor the HLS candidate for an HLS fellowship.
+- Exception: If the employer is not hosting anyone for a third-party external fellowship (including Skadden and Equal Justice Works), it may still host the HLS candidate for an HLS fellowship.

-While HLS prefers that the sponsoring organization pay health care benefits for the fellow, sponsoring organizations are not required to do so.
+While HLS prefers that the host organization pay health care benefits for the fellow, host organizations are not required to do so.
 Note, however, that an organization’s willingness to pay for a fellow’s health care costs may be a factor when selecting among equally qualified fellowship applicants.

-Sponsoring organizations must submit a sponsoring organization letter delineating:
+Once the host organization has selected a fellow sponsor, host organizations must submit a sponsorship/host organization letter delineating:

-- Sponsorship by the organization is for a one-year fellowship.
+- Hosting/sponsoring by the organization is for a one-year fellowship.